Both are heavyweights in their own right but between Spotify vs. Youtube Music, which streaming app is best for you?

 Hopefully, our breakdown of both apps’ features will have highlighted what is most important to you as a music listener.
 If you’ve made it this far and you’re still confused about which app to choose – do not worry.
 You can check out our comprehensive Spotify review and Youtube Music review for a more in-depth discussion on their features.

-Plus, you can always go for the 1-month free trial to shed even more light on the facts we’ve shared here.
+Plus, you can always go for their free trials to shed even more light on the facts we’ve shared here.